What is a Medial Patellofemoral Ligament Reconstruction?

 There are three new bones: the femur (leg bone), tibia (shin bone), and patella (knee cap) are connected by many strong ligaments.
 The medial patellofemoral ligament (MPFL) connects the inside of the patella to the femur.
 The MPFL is very important because it helps prevent lateral movement of the patella.

 - Recurrent subluxation or dislocation

-Orthopaedic Institute of Central Jersey (OIO) specialists obtain a medical history, perform a physical examination, and look at knee bones and ligaments on x-ray and MRI images to diagnose an MPFL tear.
+Orthopaedic Institute Brielle Orthopaedics (OIO) specialists obtain a medical history, perform a physical examination, and look at knee bones and ligaments on x-ray and MRI images to diagnose an MPFL tear.
 Nonsurgical treatment options may be used to treat partial tears.
 Complete tears usually require surgical intervention.